Tesla must defend lawsuit alleging abuse of foreign workers

 Koh said her ruling was based on a “generous reading of the at times incomprehensible” lawsuit, but also said the allegations against Tesla and Eisenmann were “uncharacteristically specific.”

 Koh rejected arguments that Tesla and Eisenmann were not liable because the alleged abuses were committed by Vuzem.
-Under the law, a party that benefits financially from another’s abuses also bears liability, according to Koh.
+Koh said a party that benefits financially from another’s abuses also bears liability.

+The claims she dismissed alleged violations of the False Claims Act, Fair Labor Standards Act and the Racketeer Influenced and Corrupt Organizations Act, or RICO.

 Reporting by Tom Hals in Wilmington, Delaware; Editing by Leslie Adler